honeok/SignalHub/README.md

 - **Default:** SQLite is used for lightweight and easy setup.
 - **Optional:** MySQL can be used for advanced setups and better scalability.

-> [!Deployment]
+> Deployment
-> For a reliable and persistent deployment, it is highly recommended to use **Docker Compose**.
-This ensures easy management of database and application configurations, making the setup reproducible and maintainable.
+> > For a reliable and persistent deployment, it is highly recommended to use **Docker Compose**.
+> > This ensures easy management of database and application configurations, making the setup reproducible and maintainable.

 ## License